tedmdelacruz/tedmdelacruz.github.io/content/posts/strapi-rce-writeup.md

 hello from tedminfosec@wearehackerone.com
 ```

+## Impact

+Without disclosing too much about the compromised server, it contains highly sensitive keys and secrets that would have allowed a malicious actor to pivot to other, more sensitive assets in the internal network of the company.

+The malicious actor could have done more than just defacing a website or use it to launch phishing campaigns.

+Since privilege escalation at this point would break the _rules of engagement_, I decided to stop testing from there.

 ## Responsible disclosure

 Once that's done, I took my time to write a detailed vulnerability report and submitted it to the bug bounty program.
 It was triaged as **Critical**: